 If you want more information you can read my RomeHello review.

 If you are looking for more of a ‘party hostel’ scene while in Rome, I recommend staying at The Yellow.
 Again it is centrally located but it is also loud.

 If you are visiting Rome in the summer why not head to a festival?
 The Lungo il Tevere Festival happens from early June to September every year.
 Check out this guide to find out everything you need to know about Lungo il Tevere – Rome’s summer festival

-What should I do in Rome in 2 days?
+What should I do during my 2 days in Rome?

 As I previously mentioned there is a lot of history in Rome, so many of the main tourist attractions are centred around this.
 The biggest attraction is, of course, The Collosium which is situated in the centre of Rome city, it can get extremely busy so I would make this your first stop on your first morning in Rome.
 Arriving early will give you a good chance to beat the crowds, to save even more time I recommend purchasing a skip-the-line entrance ticket in advance.

 After spending a few hours inside The Collosium, next head to Palatine Hill which is located just behind.
 According to ancient tradition, this is the spot where Rome was born.
 Look down at the ruins of temples in the Imperial Forum, the centre of all political, social, and economic life in the city during the Roman Republic.
 You do need to purchase a ticket to gain entrance to the ruins of Palatine Hill.

 I have never found the queues too big when visiting here, but you can buy tickets in advance if you want to be sure.
 You can also purchase a skip-the-line package ticket to The Collosium, Palatine Hill and The Forum which in the long run, if you are doing all three, will save you time and money.